progval/ircv3-specifications/extensions/filehost.md

 # Motivation

-This specification offers a way for network administrators to recommend a hosting service for users to post images.
+This specification offers a way for network administrators to recommend a hosting service for users to upload files (such as images), so they can post them on IRC.

 ## Architecture

-This specification introduces the `draft/IMAGEHOST` isupport token.
+This specification introduces the `draft/FILEHOST` isupport token.

 Its value MUST be a space-separated list of URIs, and it SHOULD use either the `http` or `https`.